BachiMjavanadze/terminal-gui2/README.md

       The text currently selected in the active editor.
 If no text is selected, it returns empty quotes.

    - **`_[clickedWord]_`**
       The word under the cursor at the time of the right‑click in the editor.
-This value is determined using VSCode’s `getWordRangeAtPosition` API.

 When a command is run, `Terminal GUI` scans for these built-in variables within your command string.
 The extension replaces each placeholder with its corresponding value before executing the command.
 This enables you to build dynamic, context-aware commands such as: